-The overriding objectives of the investment program are to preserve principal, provide sufficient liquidity, achieve a reasonable rate of return, and support the Agency's and its member communities' well-being through practices that emphasize environmentally and socially sound objectives.
+The overriding objectives of the investment program are to preserve principal, provide sufficient liquidity, and achieve a reasonable rate of return.
 The specific objectives for the program are ranked in order of importance:

 - Safety: Safety of principal is the foremost objective of the investment program.
-Investments will be undertaken in a manner that seeks to ensure the preservation of capital. - 2.
-Liquidity: The investment portfolio will remain sufficiently liquid to meet all operating requirements that may be reasonably anticipated. - 3.
-Return on Investments: The investment portfolio will be designed with the objective of attaining a market rate of return throughout budgetary and economic cycles taking into account the investment risk constraints for safety and liquidity needs. - 4.
-Environmental, Social, and Governance: In addition to and subordinate to the Safety, Liquidity, and Return on Investments objectives, the Agency may consider investments that support sound environmental, social and governance (ESG) objectives.
+Investments will be undertaken in a manner that seeks to ensure the preservation of capital in the overall portfolio.
+To attain this objective, NCPA will diversify its investments by investing funds among a variety of securities with independent returns. - 2.
+Liquidity: The investment portfolio will remain sufficiently liquid to enable NCPA to meet all operating requirements that may be reasonably anticipated.

-No. 200-100 Page 3 of 7

-Owner: Effective: 9-1993

-Acctg. & Finance Updated 2-2022
+3. Return on Investments: The Agency's investment portfolio will be designed with the objective of attaining comparative performance measurement or an acceptable rate of return throughout budgetary and economic cycles taking into account the investment risk constraints identified in the Investment Policy and the cash flow characteristics of the portfolio.